 Puri-puri is desirable in seafood such as shrimp or lobster and is used to describe a juicy piece of meat.
-When a shrimp is over-cooked it becomes rubbery and stiff but when it’s cooked to perfection it is puri-puri.
-Some jelly-like desserts can have the same bouncy burst when you bit into it and these can also be puri-puri.
+When shrimp is overcooked, it becomes rubbery and stiff, but when it’s cooked to perfection, it is puri-puri.
+Some jelly-like desserts can have the same bouncy burst when you bit into them, and these can also be puri-puri.

 Tsuru-tsuru literally means slippery, smooth or shiny, and is used when eating noodles.
 It basically tells how slurpable the noodles are.
 The Japanese love to slurp their udon or soba noodles because they believe it makes it taste better (it’s like wrapping spaghetti on a fork, you get one big mouthful of it when you keep slurping the long noodles).
 It’s also easier to eat noodles this way as that’s how they've probably learned to eat them at a young age.

 Atsu-atsu means something that is almost scalding hot.
 Normally I hear it used in a positive way to describe foods that are warming and nice to eat on a cold day such as hot pot or a baked potato.
 It can also let you know that something is just pulled out of the oven, like a pizza, or just out of the fryer, such as French fries.

 Kin-kin is the opposite and makes a beer seem really appealing.

 Japanese food is notorious for being plated in a pretty and appetizing way.
 They pay special attention to the variation of colours making up the overall appearance.

 Irodori describes a colourful dish.
 A particularly vibrant colour is described as azayaka.

 Kawaii or cute is probably the number one used word for appearance.
 For example, a mini cake, a small macaron, or a boxed lunch that uses the ingredients to form an anime character may be referred to as kawaii.